jladdjr/stack/docs/virt.md

 --extra-args "console=ttyS0"
 ```

 - Note that disk size is in GBs.
+A Kubernetes worker node should be given several tens of GBs.
 - For more information on `virt-install` options see the [`virt-install` man page](https://github.com/virt-manager/virt-manager/blob/main/man/virt-install.rst).

 To look up OS-specific options that can be used when provisioning a VM: